mike-duran-mitchell/gsc-api-search-analytics/README.md

   - `--searchType` or `-t` --> The type of search.
 Can be "image" or "video".
 Defaults to "web".
   - `--dimensions` or `-d` --> The dimensions you want to include.
 Default is page and query.

-**If you are like many SEOs and have multiple accounts for GSC.
-To use a different account, you must delete your previously saved credentials at ~/.credentials/gsc-credentials.json**
+**Again, please note, if you are like many SEOs and have multiple accounts for GSC, that to use a different account you must delete your previously saved credentials at `~/.credentials/gsc-credentials.json` and update `./client_secret.json` with the appropriate API credentials**

 ## Future Updates